thestevenbell/AmazonAlexaSkill_FluReport/README.md

   User: "Yes."
   <p>
   Alexa: "The flu is reported by the CDC to be widespread in Guam, Puerto Rico and the Virgin Islands.
-  Would you like to get a flu report for a specific state?"
+  Would you like to get a Influenza Info for a specific state?"
   <p>
   User: "No."
   <p>
-  Alexa: "Ok, Flu Report signing out.
+  Alexa: "Ok, Influenza Info signing out.
 Good bye!"
   <p>

 ### Setup